Head Injury in Children

 A head injury can be as mild as a bump, bruise (contusion), or cut on the head.
 Or it can be a concussion, a deep cut or open wound, broken skull bones, internal bleeding, or damage to the brain.
 Head injuries are one of the most common causes of disability and death in children.

 Types of head injuries include:

-This is an injury to the head that may cause instant loss of awareness or alertness for a few minutes up to a few hours.
-Some concussions are mild and brief, and you may not know that a concussion has occurred.
+This is an injury to the head that may cause the brain to not work normally for a short time.
+Sometimes, this can result in a loss of awareness or alertness for a few minutes up to a few hours.
+Some concussions are mild and brief, and you may not know right away that a concussion has occurred.

 This is a bruise on the brain.
 A contusion causes bleeding and swelling inside of the brain around the area where the head was struck.
-In some cases a contusion may occur on the opposite side of the head because of the brain hitting the skull.
+In some cases, a contusion may occur on the opposite side of the head because of the brain hitting the skull.
 This injury can happen from a direct blow to the head, violent shaking of a child, or a whiplash-type injury from a motor vehicle accident.
 The jarring of the brain against the sides of the skull can cause tearing of the internal lining, tissues, and blood vessels.
-It may cause internal bleeding, bruising, or swelling of the brain.

 A skull fracture is a break in the skull bone.
 There are 4 major types of skull fractures:

 - Linear skull fracture.
 This is a break in the bone that does not move the bone.
 Your child may be watched closely in the hospital for a brief time.
 They can usually go back to normal activities in a few days.
 No treatment is usually needed.

 - Depressed skull fracture.
 With this fracture, part of the skull is sunken in where the bone is broken.
 This may happen with or without a cut in the scalp.
 If the inner part of the skull is pressed against the brain, this type of skull fracture needs surgery to help correct it.